 In these and many other ways we have stood and watched because it was dangerous to our reputation, friendships, politics or convenience to speak up and act!
 That would mean that we had to consider the line dividing good and evil that cuts through our very own hearts.
 And that would be too painful, too personal and involve genuine repentance - something that rarely happens anymore.

-In the case of George Floyd there was no Good Samaritan.
+In the case of George Floyd there was no Good Samaritan among those who could have helped him.
 In the case of the American church there have been far too few Good Samaritan's.
 We passed by on the other side, busy with our own affairs.
 We saw but didn't act.
 Sometimes we never even saw.
 Yet we were certain in our theology and righteousness while we failed to act against unrighteousness.